microsoft/api-guidelines/azure/Guidelines.md

-All situations where the API definition is changed (irrespective of whether a version change happens or not) **MUST** be reviewed by the Azure REST API Review Board before release.
+All situations where the API definition is changed (irrespective of whether a version change happens or not) **MUST** be reviewed by the Azure REST API stewardship board before release.

 #### Preview Versions